kh14762/chiral-impulse/README.md

 The object of the game is to render the other player's opaque bird with your print-stone.
 Each level("the board") is a section of topology that is mirrored.

-Only the print-stone's owner can view this output.
+Only the print-stone's owner can view its output.
 The game immediately ends when you render the cell that the bird placed on.

 The game starts in darkness; however, players may mouse over the empty grid-board, Each turn-step a player may make an action.
 - move a piece.